RobotNerd/proze/doc/technical-specification.md

     - acknowledgements.proze
 ```

-#### Conversion options
+#### Compilation configuration

-These conversion rules are used when compiling proze to another
+Compilation rules are used when compiling proze to another
 document format.
 If the document type of the output document does not
 support a feature (e.g. bold, italic text), the proze-specific markup
 characters are removed but no additional changes are made.